thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 Even then, I never had any documentation other than my 10th and 12th certificate as evidence of my existence even when I went to pursue my masters degree (I am an Engineer mind you).

 Now we somehow have to pretend all poor & illiterate have documentary evidence dating as far back as 1980s, i.e ~40years back to prove they were here before that?
 Why?
 For what?
-Because a Hindu fascist want to use this as a wedge to further their bigotry & cruelty?
+Because a small group of Hindu fascists want to use this as a wedge to further their bigotry & cruelty?

 Most rich people have documentation for quite a long time because they had land & so held decent amount of documentation, but what about all those vulnerable people who live in slums without much documentation?
 Most people in cities will have documentation when compared to villagers because villages operate on the principle of trust, does not require & dont use as much documentation.